Steel Industry (Special Measures) Act 2025: House of Commons

 The House of Commons convened at 11:00 a.m.
-At 11:04, Lucy Powell, the Leader of the House of Commons, proposed the order of business which included special provisions applying to the day's debate.
+At 11:04 a.m., Lucy Powell, the Leader of the House of Commons, proposed the order of business which included special provisions applying to the day's debate.
 (Note: These provisions included setting the debate to conclude at 2:00 p.m., allowing any member of the Panel of Chairs to take the chair as deputy speaker on the request of the Speaker, and the timing of the proceedings of different legislative stages.)

-The second reading of the bill began at 11:10, being presented by Jonathan Reynolds, the Secretary of State for Business and Trade.
-Speeches from backbenchers were heard from 1:19 to 1:41 p.m.
-Frontbenchers Harriett Baldwin and Sarah Jones then spoke until 2:00, when the second reading finished.
+The second reading of the bill began at 11:10 a.m., being presented by Jonathan Reynolds, the Secretary of State for Business and Trade.
+Speeches from backbenchers were heard from 1:19 p.m. to 1:41 p.m.
+Frontbenchers Harriett Baldwin and Sarah Jones then spoke until 2:00 p.m., when the second reading finished.
 A Committee of the Whole House considered the bill; eight amendments were tabled, but there was no time available to debate them.
 The clauses of the draft bill were accepted with no amendments.
-The bill quickly passed its third reading, and the sitting was suspended at 2:04.
+The bill quickly passed its third reading, and the sitting was suspended at 2:04 p.m.